cocadev/vagalumeApp/README.md

 -   [x] Make it work on IOS
 -   [x] Make it work on Android
--   [x] Make it work on Expo
 -   [x] Transform into responsive
--   [x] Update to latest React Native version
+-   [ ] Update to latest React Native version

 ## :wrench: **Install instructions**